Virgile-Foussereau/orbys/README.md

 // offline: "offlineData.json",
 ```

-## Screenshots and demo video

-If you are unable to run the project (should not happen), two screenshots and a demo video are provided.

 ## Acknowledgements

  - This project was created in a course given at Polytechnique by Emmanuel Pietriga.